AjayRahul/R/README.md

-# R-
+# R
-Basic operations and practice codes
+Basic operations of R programming and practice codes.